-NFPT professional trainer Stephen Caldwell is 31 years old, born in Louisville, KY and currently living in Cincinnati, OH.
+NFPT personal trainer Stephen Caldwell, is born in Louisville, KY and now living in Cincinnati, OH.
 His work in health care led him to take up a career in fitness, passionate about helping people become and stay healthier.
 He loves mixing suspension training with traditional compound lifts to make a fun hard workout.
 Find out about how his career in fitness started and developed into success.

 How long have you been certified with NFPT?